Photo credits: Martin Seck

 gino romero (b.
 1997 in Miami, Florida) holds an MFA Fine Arts from Parsons School of Design and a BA in Studio Art from Florida State University.
 They are an ordained minister, an archivist, an educator, and they consider growing up Queer and Trans in predominantly Latinx spaces as part of their education.

-Their work has been exhibited nationally at venues, including the Phyllis Strauss Gallery, Florida State University’s College of Medicine, Tally Zine Fest, Gallery 208, Museum of Fine Arts, Goddess Lounge, 621 Gallery, Also Gallery, Wonderville, Grace Exhibition Space, SoMad Gallery, Rosekill Art Farm, and Arnold and Sheila Aronson Gallery.
-Their work is part of the collections at Cornell University, Tufts University, Trinity College, and more.
+Their work has been exhibited nationally at venues, including Phyllis Strauss Gallery, Museum of Fine Arts (Tallahassee), 621 Gallery, Also Gallery, Grace Exhibition Space, SoMad Gallery, Rosekill Art Farm, Arnold and Sheila Aronson Gallery, and the Old Stone House.
+Their work is part of the collections at the Art Institute of Chicago, Cornell University, Massachusetts College of Art and Design, University of Southern California (USC), University of Toronto, among others.